 The muscles responsible for SUI have a high number of androgen receptors and are responsive to the body’s hormonal status.
 Enobosarm (GTx-024, Ostarine®) has been shown to increase muscle mass in other settings, such as muscle wasting, or cachexia.
-The Company plans to commence a clinical trial to evaluate enobosarm’s ability to increase muscle mass and strength in the sphincter and pelvic floor muscles in women with SUI.
-The goal will be to reduce involuntary or unintentional leakage of urine.
+The Company has completed a single-arm, open-label Phase 2 proof-of-concept clinical trial, results from which were positive.
+The results demonstrated that a daily dose of enobosarm 3 mg substantially improved SUI in women, as well as related quality of life measurements.
+The Company has an ongoing randomized, placebo-controlled Phase 2 clinical trial to further evaluate enobosarm’s ability to decrease stress incontinence episodes and improve quality of life in women with SUI.
+The goal of the SUI program is to reduce involuntary or unintentional leakage of urine in post-menopausal women.

 Treatment of Stress Urinary Incontinence